-The Institute for Sustainable Futures is inviting applications for postgraduate scholarships to research innovative methodologies to examine the impacts of water, sanitation and hygiene (WASH) interventions on gender equality.
+The Institute for Sustainable Futures is inviting applications for postgraduate placements to research innovative methodologies to examine the impacts of water, sanitation and hygiene (WASH) interventions on gender equality.

 The Institute for Sustainable Futures at University of Technology Sydney (ISF-UTS) has been creating change towards sustainable futures by conducting independent project-based research with Australian and international partners since 1997.
 Our research and professional staff come from varied backgrounds, including engineering, architecture, management, economics, science, the social sciences, international studies and political studies.

 - Course Level: award is available to pursue PhD program.